 This novel tells the story of Cicely Neville, the ‘Rose of Raby’, who was mother to two Kings of England, Edward IV and Richard III.
 The book concentrates on Cicely’s early life and her marriage to Richard, Duke of York.
 Another storyline follows Cicely’s fictitious half-brother Cuthbert as he also becomes embroiled in the Wars of the Roses.

 The first in a series, this one is set at the beginning of the Wars of the Roses as Henry VI’s throne begins to come under threat from Richard, Duke of York.
-This turned out not to be my type of book, but Conn Iggulden is a very popular author and if you like your historical fiction with plenty of action and lots of battle scenes you might enjoy Stormbird more than I did.
+This turned out not to be my type of book, but Conn Iggulden is a very popular author so there’s a good chance that you will enjoy Stormbird much more than I did!

 This is also the first in a series and is also set near the beginning of the period.
 The main characters, however, are a monk and a nun who have been forced to leave their priory, emerging from their isolated community to find that England is being torn apart by civil war.
 I liked the fact that this book concentrates on the lives of ordinary people rather than royalty and nobility.